12 Best Ways to Keep a Thanksgiving Turkey Moist

 Covering Your Turkey While It Rests

-#9.
-Cook the Turkey Upside Down
+9. Cook the Turkey Upside Down

 Why Cook a Turkey Upside Down?

-Flipping Techniques for a Perfect Turkey
+Flipping Methods for a Perfect Turkey

-#10.
-Use a Meat Thermometer
+10. Use a Meat Thermometer

 The Precision of Temperature Control